FatOldSunbro/SummonSign_Redesign/threads/RPCS3_news.md

  - | - | Switch

 And don't forget that while [Game], [Soul Level], [Weapon Upgrade Level],  Area,  Boss Name, or (Password) in the title *are optional* information; we strongly suggest that at least you add the [Game] and [Boss] to your title to make your thread easier to read for those that are willing to help.

+If you are playing DeS on the PS3 then I also suggest you include in the title the **Region** of your game that you are playing on. if you are playing DeS on RPCS3 region doesn't matter as cross region is implemented.

 ---